cinnData/DataSci/4. Basic stats in Pandas/README.md

 * `dtype` specifies the data types of the columns of the data frame.
 This saves a lot of time with big data sets.
 The default is `dtype=None`, which means that Python will guess the data type, based on what it reads.
 When all the entries in a column are numbers, that column is imported as numeric.
 If there is, at least, one entry that is not numeric, it is read as strings, and type `object` is assigned.

 * `encoding`.
-If the string data contained in a CSV file can contain special characters (such as \~n, or \'a), which can make trouble, I recommend you to set the argument as `encoding='utf-8'`, which is the default in Python.
+If the string data contained in a CSV file can contain special characters (such as ñ, or á), which can make trouble, I recommend you to set the argument as `encoding='utf-8'`, which is the default in Python.

 ### Summary statistics